danielharrell/SumLect2015/Lost_Idea_LA.md

 of putting this question casts the threat in external terms, and suggests there is no way of avoiding this if a defense is to be made.
 But how to make it, then, without falsifying the sense in which the threat is finally internal?

+## Part One

 This question, I think, can be answered fairly simply, but it leads to a harder question.
 The simple answer goes like